SamuelRHirst/Bioinformatics/Tutorials/HiFi_Genomics.md

 # Annotation

 ## Repeat Masking
 This is needed for most annotators.
-Hard masking turns repeat elements into N. Soft masking turns repeat elements to lower case letters
+Hard masking turns repeat elements into N. Soft masking turns repeat elements to lower case letters.
 I used [Repeatmasker](https://www.repeatmasker.org/)
 ```
 #Repeatmasker has its own conda environment - also part of repeatmodeler